Dual Language Immersion

 By continuing to learn and develop using two languages, children’s educational and cognitive developments are enhanced.
 Learning in two languages provides students with access to two groups of literature, an opening to diverse traditions, ideas, and ways of thinking which can lead to open mindedness, flexibility, and an ability to think in a different way.Click here to access the handout "What Parents Need to Know about DLI in APS."For more information about the APS Dual Language Immersion program, visit the APS DLI Support site at http://tinyurl.com/apsdliAPS is committed to

 o Ensuring Highly Qualified Certified teachers.
-Spanish partner teachers are native Spanish speakers with high levels of language.
+APS DLI Spanish partner teachers are must demonstrate high levels of Spanish language proficiency in addition to meeting content area certification requirements.
 English partner teachers are also highly qualified and certified.
-In schools with two-way programs the English partner teacher also holds the ESOL Endorsement or ESOL certification.o Ensuring high quality instructional materials in Spanish and English for these classrooms.
-With a focus on the use of authentic Spanish language and not just translated text.
+In schools with two-way DLI programs, the English partner teacher also must hold the ESOL Endorsement or ESOL certification as the DLI program is the State-approved ESOL Delivery Model used for most of the English Learners in APS DLI program schools.o Ensuring high quality instructional materials and resources in Spanish and English for all DLI classrooms with a focus on the use of authentic Spanish language and not just translated text.

-o Ensuring that all students receive a curriculum in English and in Spanish that is based upon the Georgia Standards of Excellence, as decided by the State of Georgia.Question:Do I have to reside in the zone for one of the schools listed above for my child to attend this program?Answer:Yes.
+o Ensuring that all students receive a curriculum in English and in Spanish that is based upon the Georgia Standards of Excellence, as decided by the State of Georgia and instruction focused on language development AND content achievement.Question:Do I have to reside in the zone for one of the schools listed above for my child to attend this program?Answer:Yes.
 However, if the school has been designated as a choice school, there may be some limited spaces for students who do not reside in the school attendance zone.
-Parents would need to complete the application for school of choice to be selected for the school and then complete the Dual Language Immersion application.Question:How long is the commitment to the program?Answer:Parents/guardians are asked to commit to the program at the elementary school until their child completes 5th grade.
-APS plans to provide Dual Language Immersion Program at the feeder middle and high schools for the schools listed above.
-Upon completion of the Dual Language Immersion program in 12th grade, students may be eligible for the Georgia Seal of Biliteracy.Multilingualism Matters!
+Parents would need to complete the application for school of choice to be selected for the school and then complete the Dual Language Immersion application.Question:How long is the commitment to the program?Answer:At the elementary school level, parents/guardians are asked to commit to the program until their child completes 5th grade.
+The APS Dual Language Immersion Program continues at feeder middle and high schools and families will be requested to complete a DLI Intent Form as they transition to the secondary level.
+Upon completion of the Dual Language Immersion program in 12th grade, students may be eligible for the Georgia Seal of Biliteracy should they demonstrate the requisite scores in Spanish on the Advanced Placement or IB exam.